ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 The `VideoFrame` stream comming from *WebRTC*, or other kind of source, can easily work with *Streams* API, as long as it is a `ReadableStream`.

-There are three kinds of *Streams*.
-The first one is `ReadableStream`.
-You can think it is source stream that constantly generates data.
-The second one is `WritableStream`.
-You can think it is a destination of the data stream.
-The last one is `TransformStream`, which processes the data from a `ReadableStream` and then write it into a `WritableStream`, or another `TransformStream`, which means you can link as many `TransformStream` as you want.
+There are three kinds of *Streams*: `ReadableStream`, `WritableStream`, and `TransformStream`.
+You can think `ReadableStream` is the source of the data stream, and the `WritableStream` is the destination, while `TransformStream` is a pipe connecting them and processing the data. `TransformStream` can write the data into a `WritableStream`, or another `TransformStream`, which means you can connect as many `TransformStream` as you want.

 For *WebCodecs* usage, we can do face recognition in one `TransformStream` and and background blurring in another, then combine them as our processing pipeline.